Title: Lord of the Flies

 Language: English

-Lord of the Flies is a classic piece of literature by British novelist William Golding who received the Nobel prize in literature for his contribution to realistic narrative art.
-Lord of the Flies was his debut novel which has been recommended reading in academics for many decades.
+Lord of the Flies is a classic piece of literature by British novelist William Golding, who received the Nobel Prize in literature for his contribution to realistic narrative art.
+Lord of the Flies was his debut novel, which has been recommended reading in academia for many decades.
 The novel’s story has been portrayed on the silver screen twice, first in 1963 and later in 1990.
 When I first read the summary, I found a public policy perspective that underlined the importance of governance in human life.

-A group of boys aged 6 to 12 years finds themselves alone on an uninhabited island after a plane they were traveling crashes due to unknown reasons (for them).
+A group of boys aged 6 to 12 years finds themselves alone on an uninhabited island after a plane they were traveling in crashes due to unknown reasons (for them).
 They manage to assemble themselves and set basic rules that everybody decides to follow!
-Over time, the priorities and actions of a few and horrifying and sometimes mystic assumptions introduced by others lead them into extraordinary situations!
-The story turns horrifying when conditions lead to the loss of lives, sometimes merely due to provoking an emotion of someone.
-The best thing about the narrative is that it changes reader’s expectations as they are introduced to new elements of the island where things are happening.
-The reader’s desire keeps changing from basic survival (shelter and hunting), protection of vulnerable from other community members, need for rescue arrangements (the fire), etc., as they dive deeper into the story.
+Over time, the priorities and actions of a few, horrifying, and sometimes mystic assumptions introduced by others lead them into extraordinary situations!
+The story turns horrifying when conditions lead to the loss of lives, sometimes merely due to provoking an emotion in someone.
+The narrative continually changes the reader’s expectations by introducing new elements of the island where events unfold.
+The reader’s desire keeps changing from basic survival (shelter and hunting), protection of the vulnerable from other community members, need for rescue arrangements (the fire), etc., as they dive deeper into the story.

 I found the book somewhat perplexing in some places.
-I had to read it twice to understand what the author has to convey through his cavernous portrayal of happenings.
+I had to read it twice to understand what the author had to convey through his cavernous portrayal of happenings.
 This might not be the case with regular readers, though!
-The realization of the situation from the protagonist’s point of view and understanding his position demonstrates why Golding was awarded the Nobel prize in literature in 1983.
+The realization of the situation from the protagonist’s point of view and understanding his position demonstrates why Golding was awarded the Nobel Prize in literature in 1983.

 Did the boys explore the island and hold its total ownership?
-If yes, then whether and how did they manage to develop a sustainable surviving strategy?
-How did they realize that they need to be rescued from that island?
-How were they recovered from the island?
-The answers and the journey to the climax are action-packed and successively hit new heights throughout the text.
+If yes, then how did they manage to develop a sustainable surviving strategy?
+How did they come to realize that they needed to be rescued from the island?
+How did rescuers recover them from the island?
+The text narrates the answers and their journey to the climax through action-packed events that escalate in intensity with each successive development.

 Priorities

-On the other hand, Ralph, who was chosen as leader by all during their first meeting through an open voting process, tries to respond rationally to the situations he is introduced to.
-The awkward struggle of decision-making, utilization of resources (Piggy’s glasses to start the fire, picking up boys for hunting, etc.), implementing the ideas (keeping up the fire, making shelters, hunting pig for the feast, etc.) hold the reader’s attention for a long time.
+On the other hand, all the boys chose Ralph as their leader during their first meeting through an open voting process, and he tries to respond rationally to the situations he encounters.
+The awkward struggle of decision-making, utilization of resources (Piggy’s glasses to start the fire, picking up boys for hunting, etc.), and implementing the ideas (keeping up the fire, making shelters, hunting pig for the feast, etc.) hold the reader’s attention for a long time.
 Interestingly, littluns, forgetting the real-world needs, prioritize ‘the beast’ who, according to them, might find them all and kill everyone!

 Conch Vs. Spear

-Symbolism has been frequently used in the Lord of the Flies to render various social elements.
+Symbolism has been frequently used in The Lord of the Flies to render various social elements.
 ‘The conch and the platform’ used by Ralph to address the gathering shows the presence of social order.
 The spears and paints used by choir boys depict the command and control ideology.
-The importance of the conch against the spear has been explicitly mentioned several times during arguments.
+Several characters explicitly mention the importance of the conch over the spear during their arguments.
 Simon’s perception of the Lord of the Flies and their imaginary conversation takes the whole storyline to a new psychological and philosophical level.
 It shows how an individual understands different things under contemporary social influence.
-The fear and excitement of the beast were rooted so deep in his subconscious mind that he started interpreting the things that he wanted to see them like!
+The fear and excitement of the beast rooted themselves so deeply in his subconscious mind that he started interpreting things the way he wanted to see them.

 In search of a rationale

 Though the fiction is based on a convenient setting, it makes the reader uncomfortable with several brutal and shocking incidents.
 This might be because of the boy’s irrational behavior!
 Golding convinces the reader that what they think to be unreasonable in the ordinary world is rational from the boy’s perspective.
-Boys, who were being trained for modern civilization, were suddenly exposed to the stone-age environment.
+The boys, who were training for life in modern civilization, suddenly found themselves exposed to a Stone Age environment.
 Remember, they were not adults; they were boys!
 The adults are the ones who were fully trained, but the boys were not!
-They tried copying the grown-ups in some situations by putting themselves in adults’ shoes and thinking like them.
+They tried copying the grown-ups in some situations by putting themselves in the adults’ shoes and thinking like them.
 Piggy did it most of the time, but it didn’t work!
 At one point, in a tone of frustration and curiosity, Ralph asks Piggy, “What makes things break up as they [grown-ups] do?”.
-Ralph and Piggy try to act like elders as it was the most rational way of rescuing themselves.
+Ralph and Piggy try to act like elders, as it is the most rational way of rescuing themselves.
 One such outcome of their thinking might be the idea of lighting up the fire.

 Awakening of animal instinct

-The boys acted like how most humans would have acted on an island without any modern civilization training!
+The boys acted like most humans would have acted on an island without any modern civilization training!
 They started understanding and responding to their surroundings based on their life-world.
 They started making meaning out of every single thing!
 Their definition of the beast, rescue, hunting, feast, etc., justified their actions.
 Over time, the surroundings started dominating their brain, which soon awakened animal instincts within them.
-Those who denied the majority’s decision were detached from the group irrespective of the correctness of the majority’s decision!
+The group detached those who denied the majority’s decision, regardless of whether the majority’s decision was correct.
 Soon, the paradigm of social order shifted from democracy to autocracy.
-Jack, who possessed power since the beginning, struggled to use it, and Ralph, who had authority, could not lead the group due to lack of power.
+Jack, who possessed power since the beginning, struggled to use it, and Ralph, who had authority, could not lead the group due to a lack of power.

 The Real Beast

-The review of the Lord of the Flies cannot be completed without knowing the beast.
+The review of The Lord of the Flies cannot be completed without knowing the beast.
 The impact of the novel is so profound that the incidents will keep roaming in the reader’s mind for days (sometimes for weeks or months).
-The thoughts that readers consider as the author’s takeaway message appears to be superficial as the chapters unfurl.
+The thoughts that readers consider as the author’s takeaway message appear to be superficial as the chapters unfurl.
 The real fear lies with the beast!
-The fear of the beast from the external world is originated from the one living inside everyone’s head.
+The fear of the beast in the external world originates from the one that lives inside everyone’s mind.

-From a public policy perspective, the Lord of the Flies shows why authority and power must necessarily accompany each other.
+From a public policy perspective, The Lord of the Flies shows why authority and power must necessarily accompany each other.
 They cannot sustain themselves on their own!
-It is interesting to know whether the boys figure out how to coexist with their interests and rescue or their conflict of priorities leads to a catastrophic situation.
+It is interesting whether the boys coexist for rescue or let conflicting priorities cause a catastrophe.
 Golding’s trailblazing way of portraying incidents makes it an eternal piece of literature for everyone to read.